penguinland/visual_diff/README.md

 consider refactoring.
 This is the main use case of this code.
 These show up as diagonal lines in the image.

-TODO: give example images and discuss in more detail

 #### Other Uses
 - Finding students who are cheating on their homework by copying and pasting code from each other.
 There are better tools for this task, but `visual_diff`